Dave Cameron (ice hockey)

-David William Cameron (born July 29, 1958) is a Canadian professional ice hockey coach and former professional player.e currently is the head coach of the Ottawa 67's of the Ontario Hockey League.
+David William Cameron (born July 29, 1958) is a Canadian professional ice hockey coach and former professional player.
+He is currently the head coach of the Ottawa 67's of the Ontario Hockey League.
 He was previously the head coach of the Vienna Capitals of the Erste Bank Eishockey Liga (EBEL) and the head coach of the Ottawa Senators of the National Hockey League (NHL) from December 2014 until the conclusion of the 2015–16 season.
 He also played in the NHL as a forward with the Colorado Rockies and New Jersey Devils between 1981 and 1984.

 Cameron has been involved in coaching in ice hockey since the mid-1990s.
 From 1995 to 1997, he was head coach of the Detroit Falcons/Port Huron Border Cats franchise in the Colonial Hockey League.
 He then joined the Ontario Hockey League (OHL) as head coach of the Sault Ste.
 Marie Greyhounds from 1997 to 1999, followed by being head coach of the Toronto St. Michael's Majors from 2000 to 2004.
 Cameron joined the American Hockey League (AHL) in 2004 when he became head coach of the Binghamton Senators until 2007, when he returned to the OHL as head coach of the Mississauga St. Michael's Majors until 2011.
 He then joined the NHL's Ottawa Senators as an assistant coach when Paul MacLean became the team's new head coach, and remained in that position until becoming head coach himself in December 2014.

 Cameron has also coached in the international setting, including leading the Canada men's national under-18 ice hockey team to gold at the 2004 U-18 Junior World Cup.